Table of Contents

 With so many benefits of medical detox, it’s easy to make a sweeping recommendation for receiving detox care for anyone struggling with a substance use disorder.
-But people who use certain substances may benefit from detox more than others – both in symptom relief, and in overall safety.
+But people who use certain substances may benefit from detox more than others – both in symptom relief and in overall safety.

 Drugs such as alcohol and benzodiazepines can have severe and life-threatening withdrawal symptoms.
 Both drugs target the GABA receptor in the brain, which is responsible for soothing the central nervous system and causing people to feel relaxed, at ease, and disinhibited.
 By after using these substances for a prolonged period, natural GABA levels drop, putting people at risk for serious consequences.
 The withdrawal symptoms of both alcohol and benzodiazepines include:

-People with an opioid use disorder can also greatly benefit from medical detox.
+People with opioid use disorder can also greatly benefit from a medical detox.
 While opioid withdrawal isn’t typically life-threatening, withdrawal symptoms are often so severe that people will stop any attempt at quitting in order to relapse and find relief.
 Yet targeted medical detoxification, using medications such as buprenorphine, can vastly decrease withdrawal symptoms and make it much easier for people to transition to a residential program.

 In one study, buprenorphine was compared against clonidine for a 5-day opioid withdrawal in 124 patients.
-Both of these medications have been proven to be an effective tool for helping withdrawal symptoms – but buprenorphine far outperformed clonidine, with over 75% completing the detox protocol in the buprenorphine group, compared to 47.5% completing detox in the clonidine group.
+Both of these medications have been proven to be an effective tools for helping withdrawal symptoms – but buprenorphine far outperformed clonidine, with over 75% completing the detox protocol in the buprenorphine group, compared to 47.5% completing detox in the clonidine group.